The place of dairy ingredients in consumer trends for 2021

 Once again, the COVID-19 epidemic has disrupted consumer habits.
 Consumers are turning to food to strengthen their immune system against disease.
 Three in five consumers are looking for more products to support their immune system.

-Figure 2: Consumers more proactive in the field of immune health
+Figure 2: Consumer trends for 2021: being more proactive in the field of immune health

 Food to nourish the mind